pragmasoft-ua/kite-chat/k1te-server/README.md

 ### TODO

+- `/leave` does not work **Cannot dispatch request, no route found**, then simply **Not found**
+- if I send an image it responds with error message `text`
+- After I add a member to the support chat, got ⛔ Not found member

 - deep links to start conversation in Telegram immediately
 - check error messages.
 - document creating group in Telegram.
-Requires to turh off privacy mode for https://t.me/k1techatbot
+Requires to turn off privacy mode for https://t.me/k1techatbot
 - stop exposing real chat ids and websocket ids as member ids
 - https://quarkus.io/guides/smallrye-fault-tolerance (timeouts? circuit breaker?)
 - suport of message editing